-At this point in the blog, you may be wondering: “Okay, so, what does it mean to be confessing/confessional as a Christian in the 21st century?”, given the amount of times I’ve used the word (or some variation of it).
+You may be wondering: “Okay, so, what does it mean to be a confessing/confessional Christian in the 21st century?”
 In my “About” section, I give a brief and concise definition of confessionalism: “To be ‘confessing’ or ‘confessional’ means to adhere and subscribe to certain orthodox doctrines that have been a part of the historic Christian faith over the past 2,000 years.”
 I would also add the clause, “…and to belong to a particular confessional community”.

-Now, I’m personally pretty satisfied with that definition; but to be fair, such a brief and somewhat pithy definition deserves some further explanation, clarification, and nuance in light of such a weighty term (especially for contemporary readers in our cultural-historical context).
-For now, I will present this thesis and say that there are two basic components to being confessional: there is 1) a past, historical component, and 2) a present, cultural-contextual component.
+I’m personally pretty satisfied with that definition.
+But to be fair, such a brief and somewhat pithy definition deserves some further explanation, clarification, and nuance.
+For now, I will say that there are two basic components to being a confessional Christian: 1) a past, historical component, and 2) a present, cultural-contextual component.
 This present blog post will be concerned with the first.

 In the context of the verse above, confession in the Lordship of Christ (His personhood) entails propositions about His divine nature as well as His right to exercise His authority over our lives.
 Confession in His salvific work entails propositions about the truth of His death and resurrection, and also the necessity of personal belief for our salvation.